 The FEniCS core libraries have undergone a major redevelopment to bring new functionality, improved performance and better underpinning software engineering.
-The FEniCS Project is now approximately 15 years old, and over that time our understanding has developed and the available tools have changed significantly.
-It became clear that to position FEniCS at the leading edge that a major reorganisation was required.
-The following requirements were identified:
+The FEniCS Project is now approximately 20 years old, and over that time our understanding has developed and the available tools have changed significantly.
+The latest developments of FEniCS follow these principles:

 - Compact, modular core designed to be extensible and to support custom additions